All the Answers You Seek, In One Place

 What is your late attendance policy?

-There may be times when life challenges cause you to arrive late for a session.
+There may be times when life challenges cause you to log online late for a session.
 Because our time is valuable and there may be another client scheduled after you, I may not have the luxury of ending a session late.
 Therefore, if we begin a session late due to your tardiness, your session will still end at the regularly scheduled time and you will be charged the full fee.
 Please note that shortened sessions my affect reimbursement from your insurance provider so please do your best to arrive on time.

 Because your time is also important, I will do my best to start and end our sessions at the agreed upon time.
 However, in rare instances where another issue causes me to begin late (i.e. a crisis with another client), you will still be provided the entire duration of your scheduled session.